ALLIANCE AGAINST FAMILY VIOLENCE AND SEXUAL ASSULT

 Since 1952 The Mission at Kern County has provided: overnight shelter for men ages 18 and up (including meals, showers and clothing); one-year discipleship and recovery programs for men and women ages 18 and up; and a one-year transitional housing program for those who graduate from the one-year programs.

-TUNING POINT OF CENTRAL CALIFORNIA
+TURNING POINT OF CENTRAL CALIFORNIA

 1101 Union Ave, Bakersfield, CA 93307